 7. FEES

 7.1 Registrar shall pay Registry Service Provider (CentralNic) the fees for TLD including initial and renewal registrations and other services provided by RO to Registrar (collectively, "Fees").
 RO reserves the right to increase the Fees (registrations or renewals) prospectively upon one hundred and eighty (180) days prior notice.
-RO may reduce Fees on such notice in the manner permitted by the RA in relation to Qualified Marketing Programs in a manner consistent with ICANN policy and RO policies.
+RO may reduce Fees on such notice in the manner permitted by the RA in relation to Qualified Marketing Programs and consistent with ICANN policy and RO policies.

 7.2 Variable Registry-Level Fee.
 In the event that RO is required to pay Variable Registry-Level Fees to ICANN in accordance with Subsection 6.3 (a) of the RA, RO shall be entitled to collect such Fees from Registrar, and Registrar hereby gives express approval of RO's collection thereof, in addition to Fees due to RO under Section 7.1 above, of the amount that is equivalent, on a per-name basis, to the Variable Registry-Level Fee paid by RO to ICANN with respect to Registrar's registrations in the TLD Registry.

-7.3 All Fees are exclusive of applicable taxes (specifically including sales tax and Value Added Tax), which Registrar will be responsible to pay and are subject to the terms and conditions of the Registrar Agreement or the Master Access Agreement with CentralNic.
+7.3 All Fees are exclusive of applicable taxes (specifically including sales tax and Value Added Tax), which Registrar will be responsible to pay and are subject to the terms and conditions of the Registrar Agreement or the Master Registrar Access Agreement with CentralNic.

 8. TERM AND TERMINATION

 8.1 The Term of this Agreement shall commence on the Effective Date and unless earlier terminated in accordance with the provisions of this Agreement, shall expire at the end of the last calendar month which is two (2) years after the Effective Date.
-The Term of this Agreement shall automatically renew for additional two (2) year periods unless either party provides notice to the other party of termination in writing, at least thirty (30) days prior to the end of the initial or any renewal Term.
+The Term of this Agreement shall automatically renew for additional two (2) year periods unless either Party provides notice to the other Party of termination in writing, at least thirty (30) days prior to the end of the initial or any renewal Term.
 Registrar may terminate for convenience by providing RO with thirty (30) days prior notice.

 8.2 Termination of Agreement by RO.
 This Agreement may be terminated by RO in any of the following circumstances: